BlackBaroness/my-linux-scripts/full-upgrade/README.md

    Script updates all installed plugins and asdf itself.
 8. Runs **[Ferium](https://github.com/gorilla-devs/ferium) - Minecraft mod manager.**
    Script updates mods (only for selected profile - ferium restriction).
+9. Runs **[Gradle](https://gradle.org/) - build automation tool.**
+   Script stops all daemons, and then, if you want, deletes caches.
-9. Runs **[BleachBit](https://www.bleachbit.org/) - system cleaning software.**
+10. Runs **[BleachBit](https://www.bleachbit.org/) - system cleaning software.**
     Script cleans a lot of junk from many applications.
     It uses all available clean options which **will not delete sensitive data**, like browser sessions.
     Only junk.
-10. Runs **[fstrim](https://man7.org/linux/man-pages/man8/fstrim.8.html) - SSD TRIM utility, included in the Linux kernel.**
+11. Runs **[fstrim](https://man7.org/linux/man-pages/man8/fstrim.8.html) - SSD TRIM utility, included in the Linux kernel.**
     Script sends TRIM to the all supported devices, ignoring unsupported ones.

 **You don't need to install anything to run this script; unavailable software will be just ignored.**